brainswitchMedia/Cinder-Samples/GPU3DLinesWithDepth/README.md

 This code is intended for use with the Cinder C++ library: http://libcinder.org

-This code is heavily based on Paul Houx'S GeometryShader Sample:
+This code is heavily based on Paul's GeometryShader Sample:
 => https://github.com/paulhoux/Cinder-Samples/tree/master/GeometryShader

 Depth calculation is based on opengl depthbuffer documentation: